chainguard-images/images/images/nginx/README.md

 docker pull cgr.dev/chainguard/nginx@sha256:bcc6b0d052298112e4644b258de0fa4dc1509e3df8f7c0fba09e8c92987825e7
 ```

-This digest corresponds to nginx:1.24.0.
+This digest corresponds to nginx version 1.24.0.
 This image is not updated and you should migrate to the
 new configuration as soon as possible.

 ## Get It!